Tangerine adverts

 Oric-1 - created by Tangerine

-Tangerine had been around for a few years, and had previously been selling a 6502-based one-board computer called the Microtan.
-This was abandoned after around 10,000 systems ha...
+Tangerine had been around since 1978, and had previously been selling a 6502-based one-board computer called the Microtan 65.
+This was abandoned after around 10,000 systems had ...